Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Can I Help Declawed Cats?

-If you know someone with a declawed cat, there are several things you can do to help them.
-Firstly, provide plenty of scratching posts and toys that will help encourage natural behavior and prevent further damage to furniture.
-Next, you can ensure the cat is kept away from areas where they may encounter unfriendly animals or hazardous objects.
-Finally, observe the cat regularly for signs of pain or discomfort that may indicate an infection has developed.
+If you know someone with a declawed cat, you should ensure the cat is kept away from areas where they may encounter unfriendly animals or hazardous objects.
+You can also observe the cat regularly for signs of pain or discomfort.

 Finally, spread awareness about the inhumane nature of declawing cats and encourage people to consider alternatives.
 Remember, declawing can have a profound negative impact on a cat’s quality of life and should never be taken lightly.
 By working together, we can make sure all cats live happy and healthy lives free from unnecessary suffering.